-Do your students know their “times tables” perfectly, without hesitation?
+Do your students know their “arithmetic facts” perfectly, without hesitation?
 Is it important that they do?

 In our text Calculations In Chemistry, we included a review of math and algebra fundamentals — just before they were needed for chemistry topics.
 Working initially with students in engineering chemistry, compared to past semesters, success was pretty spectacular.
 But in subsequent experiments with “mostly bio-major” general chem and “prep for general chem,” though averages improved notably, more students struggled with quantitative problems than we thought should.